christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch11_blockchain.md

-commitments securely tie the various parts together, we will look at the special commitment that both provide computational security and ensure no block can be changed without invalidating all other blocks built on top of it: Bitcoin's mining function.
+commitments securely tie the various parts together, we will look at the special commitment that both provide computational security and ensure no block can be changed without invalidating all other blocks built on top of it: Bitcoin’s mining function.